mendelcohen/todo-organizer-app/README.md

 ## Roadmap

+- Implement basic Auth for login.

+- Fix and implement the jwt verification for authentication.

 - Consider using an SQL solution for handling the duplicate password error response, such as adding a unique key constraint to the password field.

 - Add deployment instructions in the README.